About This Chapter

 Variables Affecting Learning & Teaching - Chapter Summary

 Carefully study the concepts featured in each lesson, working at your own pace to ensure full comprehension.
-As you complete each section, self-assess your understanding of those concepts by taking the brief multiple-choice lesson quiz.
+As you complete each lesson, self-assess your understanding of those concepts by taking the brief multiple-choice lesson quiz.
 Once you've completed all lessons, you can gauge your retention of multiple concepts covered throughout the chapter by utilizing the more comprehensive chapter exam.

 1. Characteristics of Learning Styles